openconfig/featureprofiles/feature/bgp/gracefulrestart/otg_tests/bgp_graceful_restart_test/README.md

 *   Validate received capabilities at DUT and ATE reflect support for graceful restart.
 *   For IPv4 and IPv6 routes:
+    *   (Receiving speaker) Advertise prefixes between the ATE ports, through the DUT.
+Trigger session restart from ATE port-2.
+        *   Ensure that prefixes are propagated to ATE port-2 during the restart.
+        *   Ensure that traffic can be forwarded between ATE port-1 and ATE port-2 during graceful restart time.
+        *   Ensure that prefixes are withdrawn, and traffic cannot be forwarded between ATE port-1 and port-2 after the stale routes time expires.
     *   (Restarting speaker) Advertise prefixes between the ATE ports, through the DUT.
-Trigger DUT session restart by disconnecting TCP session between DUT and ATE (this may be achieved by using an ACL), determine that packets are:
+Trigger DUT session restart by stopping the BGP process and determine that packets are:
         *   Forwarded between ATE port-1 and DUT port-1 for the duration of the specified stale routes time.
         *   Dropped after the stale routes timer has expired.
         *   Forwarded again between ATE port-1 and DUT port-1 after the session is re-established.
-    *   (Receiving speaker) Advertise prefixes between the ATE ports, through the DUT.
-Trigger session restart by disconnecting the BGP session from ATE port-2.
-        *   Ensure that prefixes are propagated to ATE port-2 during the restart.
-        *   Ensure that traffic can be forwarded between ATE port-1 and ATE port-2 during stale routes time.
-        *   Ensure that prefixes are withdrawn, and traffic cannot be forwarded between ATE port-1 and port-2 after the stale routes time expires.

 ## Config Parameter Coverage